ycpcs/cs201-fall2022/syllabus.md

 ### Late Assignments

-Late assignments will be marked down 10% per day late. **No credit will be given for assignments that are more than two (2) days late.**  NOTE: Even though you **will not** receive any graded credit for submissions more than 2 days late, **you must still submit a good faith attempt for the assignment before the final exam.**
+Late assignments will be marked down 10% per day late. **No credit will be given for assignments that are more than two (2) days late.**  NOTE: Even though you **will not** receive any graded credit for submissions more than 2 days late, **you must still submit a good faith attempt for the assignment before the final exam to receive a passing grade of 2.0 or higher for the course.**

 ### Exams

-**No make-up exams will be given without approval of the instructor prior to class unless proof of extreme emergency or illness is provided.
-All exams will be open book and notes.**
+**No make-up exams will be given without approval of the instructor prior to class unless proof of extreme emergency or illness is provided.** Exams will consist of a closed-book written portion and an open-book programming portion.

 ### Attendance and Participation